Poverty in Germany in 2025: facts, background information & volunteering opportunities

 Current figures on poverty in Germany

-According to the latest data from Statista from 2024, around 16.7% of the German population (or around 13.9 million people) were at risk of poverty in 2022, i.e. below the poverty risk threshold of 60% of the federal median equivalised income.
+According to current data from Statista and Parietischer, approximately 15.5% of the German population (or around 12.9 million people) were at risk of poverty in 2024, meaning they were below the poverty risk threshold of 60% of the federal median equivalent income.

-Looking at the federal states, according to Statista, the at-risk-of-poverty rate in 2022 was highest in Bremen at 28.4%, followed by North Rhine-Westphalia at 19.5% and Saxony-Anhalt at 19.3%.
-6.1% of the population, or 5.1 million people in Germany, were affected by significant material and social deprivation in 2022.
-This means that their living conditions were significantly restricted due to a lack of financial resources.
-Further data on this topic can be found in the Federal Government’s Poverty and Wealth Report.
+Looking at the federal states, according to Statista, the at-risk-of-poverty rate in 2023 was highest in Bremen at 28.8%, followed by Berlin at 20% and Saarland at 19.7%.
+Further data on this topic can be found in the German government’s Poverty and Wealth Report.

 What are the reasons for poverty in Germany?

 There are various causes of poverty, but they are often linked to a person’s social background.
-On average, children from socially disadvantaged families have significantly worse starting conditions and fewer resources than those from, for example, disadvantaged families.
-Academic households.
+For example, children from socially disadvantaged families have, on average, significantly worse starting conditions and fewer resources than those from academic households, for example.

-The dependence of one’s own development on social background is referred to as “social mobility”.
-This varies from country to country, as the OECD overview shows.
-This measures how long it takes for the offspring of a family from the lowest income decile (lowest 10 percent) to reach the average income.
-In Germany, this currently amounts to 6 generations, which speaks for low social mobility in comparison.
-In addition, there are other factors such as individual life circumstances and events, migration and flight or one’s own family situation, which we will describe in more detail in the next chapter.
+The dependence of one’s own development on social background is referred to as ‘social mobility’.
+This varies from country to country, as Statista shows based on the OECD study ‘A Broken Social Elevator’.
+The study measures how long it takes for the descendants of a family in the lowest income decile (bottom 10 per cent) to reach the average income.
+In Germany, this currently takes six generations, which indicates low social mobility in comparison.
+There are also other factors such as individual circumstances and events, migration and displacement, or one’s own family situation, which we will describe in more detail in the next chapter.

 Who is particularly at risk of poverty?